malcommac/SwiftDate/README.md

 <a name="3"/>

 ### 3. Date Comparison
-SwiftDate include an extensive set of comparison functions; you can compare two dates by granularity, check if a date is an particular day, range and pratically any other comparison you ever need.
+SwiftDate include an extensive set of comparison functions; you can compare two dates by granularity, check if a date is an particular day, range and practically any other comparison you ever need.

 Comparison is also available via standard math operators like (`>, >=, <, <=`).